 This course integrates, through theory and its application, the various topics, concepts, and modalities that make up the Management discipline.
 Its purpose is twofold: 1) to provide all business students with a strong grounding in how individuals and organizations function to support the strategic goals of business, and 2) to provide a foundation for further study by management majors and minors.
 The course introduces students to team/group work; the relationship of business to local, national, and global communities; the ethical implications of business decisions and models; organizational behavior; human resource management; leadership and organizational culture.
 Previously MG 0101.

 MGMT 2980 Internship

+1 Credit

 Prerequisite: Sophomore standing.

 Students may take two semesters of internship, approved by the department.
-Students must have a GPA of 2.5 or higher.
+Students must be matriculated in the Dolan School of Business and have a GPA of 2.5 or higher.
 Enrollment by permission only.
 Previously MG 0393-0394.

 MGMT 3235 Managing Human Resources

 3 Credits

-1 Credit

 Prerequisite: Junior standing.